MLHale/nebraska-gencyber-modules/intro_to_first_principles/README.md

 - Examples
   - A stack data structure exposes only the data at the top of the stack using simple push and pop instructions.
 The operating system applies access control to different regions of the stack.
+  - Websites don't need to load all of a user's data to show a list of usernames - they only need the username, the rest of the record fields can be hidden.

 - Implications